Fort Garland, Colorado: Demographics

-Modern amenities
+Economy

 Fort Garland is referred to as the "Gateway to the San Luis Valley", as it is the first town one encounters when traveling west having crossed over La Veta Pass in the Sangre de Cristo Range.
 Fort Garland is home to many artists, painters, crafters and internationally known musicians.

 Fort Garland has a business district with two motels, several restaurants, the Old Fort Market grocery store, the Fort Garland Museum, two gas stations, two recreational marijuana shops, a car wash, hair salon, campgrounds, hardware store, liquor store, and multiple shops featuring collectibles and antiquities as well as a Wild West show.

+Arts and culture

 The Annual Fort Garland Band Jam Music Festival features local and regional musicians, as well as nationally and internationally recognized musical talent.
 This summer event, usually held in mid-July, includes an open-air market, local food vendors offering up traditional and regional cuisine, a beer garden, and children's activities.
 The music offered covers numerous styles, from traditional Spanish guitar to R&B to rock and roll.

 The Blanca/Fort Garland Community Center is open to residents and the public on daily, monthly or annual fees.

-The Entrada Visitor's Center offers information on local and regional points of interest, such as the Great Sand Dunes, the Colorado 'Gator farm, UFO Watchtower and other activities located within the San Luis Valley.
+The Entrada Visitor Center offers information on local and regional points of interest, such as the Great Sand Dunes, the Colorado 'Gator farm, UFO Watchtower and other activities located within the San Luis Valley.

+Infrastructure

+The Fort Garland Water and Sanitation District provides services to residents.
+It has also provided water to the surrounding community who have cisterns.